 Voting is one of the most powerful things we can do for ourselves, our families, and our communities.

-- To register to vote online by October 13th, click here.
+- To register to vote online, click here.

 - If you do not have a state ID, you can use a paper form to register.
-The form is available for download in English, Spanish, Traditional Chinese, Simplified Chinese, and Korean.
+The form is available for download in English, Spanish, Traditional Chinese, Simplified Chinese, Korean, and French.

 - If you don’t have access to a printer, contact your local election board and request an application be sent to you by mail.